 Unfortunately, C-4 will keep making headlines for years to come.
 Because of its stability and sheer destructive power, C-4 has attracted the attention of terrorists and guerilla fighters all over the world.
 A small amount of C-4 can do a lot of damage, and it's fairly easy to smuggle the explosive past light security forces.
 The U.S. military is the primary manufacturer of C-4, and it tightly guards its supply, but there are a number of other sources for similar explosive material (including Iran, which has a history of conflict with the United States).
 As long as it is readily accessible, C-4 will continue to be a primary weapon in the terrorist arsenal.

-For more information on C-4 and other explosives, check out the links on the next page.
+For more information on C-4 and other explosives, check out the links below.